ferasterkawi/Selenium/README.md

 All of you have to do a big assignment that have to be presented in the future.

-Our project assignment for the Week 5-8 will be a selenium test that tests a webpage that available publicly on the internet and choosen by you.
+Our next big assignment will be a selenium test that tests a webpage that available publicly on the internet and choosen by you.
 Every student has to have to choose different website.